eranblack/Capstone/README.md

  Based on these results I decided to set up an hypothesis test that will determine the significance level of the coach.

-## part2 - Coach Hypothesis testing
+## part 2 - Coach Hypothesis testing
 Set up an Hypothesis test for the coach effect:

 - Null Hypothesis --> H<sub>0</sub> - coach has no effect --> W/L% stays the same after team changes a coach